 Graduate Teaching Assistantships

 The student is required to choose two general areas of research within his or her primary field of study and one area in a related field of study, which will constitute the minor exam.
 The fourth exam will be more narrowly focused and should reflect the student’s intended subfield of dissertation research.
 Ordinarily, a student will take the exams during the sixth semester.
-More information on comprehensive exams.

 A doctoral dissertation is the literary exposition of a thesis.
 The thesis is the theological proposition for which one marshals evidence and arguments.
 Although scholarship may be focused in different ways in the various field specializations, every thesis will include some degree of research, at least into the state of a question; and every thesis will include some degree of argument and judgment, at least regarding the theological relevance of one’s data.
 The dissertation must be methodologically self-conscious.
 It must justify its method and structure and continually demonstrate their presence.
-More information on the dissertation process.